Multiplier Logo white

-Afghanistan has a nominal GDP of $21.7 billion and a GDP per capita of $2024 based on purchasing power parity.
+Afghanistan has a nominal GDP of $21.7 billion and has a GDP per capita of $2024 on the basis of purchasing power parity.
 Agriculture and mining are significant sources of income for most of the people of Afghanistan.

 Major economic hubs: